 How To Make Your Own Baking Powder

 Most biscuits, muffins and quickbreads require baking powder.
 But what if you're all out?
-If you try to substitute baking soda, your results could be less than desirable.
-Don't despair, though — you can make your own baking powder using two common ingredients: baking soda and cream of tartar.
+Not a problem — you can make your own baking powder using two common ingredients: baking soda and cream of tartar.

 - Measure 1 teaspoon baking soda and 2 teaspoons cream of tartar into a bowl.